Without fuel for the fire that motorcycle engine will simply not be "meet for any work".

 I like to take the top off the carburetor(s) and look at the slide and jet needle first.
 Usually the slide and Diaphragm are not too bad.
 I check for holes in the Diaphragm and clean the slide with a shop rag with some spray carburetor cleaner on it.
 Be careful not to get any cleaner on the rubber Diaphragm.

 Now take the float bowl(s) off and remove the jets.
 Sounds so easy doesn't it?
 Sometimes it is, and other times it's a mass of gook.
-If it is, scrap as much of the gook out as possible, and boil out the rest with carb cleaner.
+If it is, scrape as much of the gook out as possible, and boil out the rest with carb cleaner.
 Now don't throw the whole thing in the cleaner, Look at it first.
 Does it have rubber seals on the throttle shafts?
 Look close... sometimes these seals are hard to see and are not shown in the parts books, meaning you can't get them so you do not want to ruin them.
-If they are there and you can't get them you will have to scrap and clean the carb body carefully by hand and not soak it.
+If they are there and you can't get them you will have to scrape and clean the carb body carefully by hand and not soak it.
 Use a small wire brush, a small screwdiver and some spray carburetor cleaner.
 Keep at it and sooner or later you will get it clean.

 Again, for these reasons most multi carburetor assemblies do not and should not be completely disassembled and dumped into carburetor cleaner.
 Just disassemble them far enough to do a good cleaning job.

 Before you remove the air screw, turn it in till it bottoms, counting the turns.
 When you replace it, set it at this setting to start. there are many different styles of air screws.
 Sometimes there is a rubber o-ring and steel washer under the air screw spring and sometimes not.

 Look for it and if there is one, dig it out with a needle BEFORE you spray carburetor cleaner in there.
 The air screw may be covered by a plug similar to this one.
 You will have to remove this plug to get to it.